 1] Reinstall the Game without downloading

 Reinstalling the game is one of the easiest ways by which you can fix the problem.
 Don’t worry, we are not asking you to download the game again.
-If by any chance Steam doesn’t recognize any of the games, the probability is high that the game hasn’t been installed.
+If by any chance Steam doesn’t recognize any of the games, it’s likely that the games haven’t been installed.
 However, once you have downloaded the game, its data will be stored in the Steam apps folder.
-To make Steam recognize the game, you will have to force install the game.
+To get Steam to recognize the game, you will have to force-install it.
 Here are the steps you need to follow.

 - Open the Steam client and log in with your credentials.